adamdecaf/moov-go-client/client/docs/ACHFilesApi.md

 ## SegmentFile

-> File SegmentFile(ctx, fileID, createFile, optional)
+> SegmentedFiles SegmentFile(ctx, fileID, optional)

-Create a new file object
+Segment file

+Split one file into two.
+One with only debits and one with only credits.

 ### Required Parameters